microsoft/pxt/docs/blog/microbit/2020-release.md

 ### Debugger

 Many Computing Education Researchers define knowledge of a programming language to be the mapping between syntax, semantics, and state.
-I think all too often we focus on syntax and semantics in our educational tools.
+All too often we focus on syntax and semantics in our educational tools.
 No more!
 Debuggers are critical tools to help students understand the state of their program execution flow.
 We’ve worked hard to add debug capabilities to both Block and Text editors.

+Also, the slow motion (Slo-Mo) feature in previous releases was the only way help the user watch the execution flow of programs.
+The debugger replaces Slo-Mo with its own extended slow motion mode.

 ![Debugger](/static/blog/microbit/2020-release/debugger.gif)